The Essential Guide To Losing Weight Without Counting Calories In 2022

 We will use an example with our friend Beth.

 As you can see, Beth ate 2000 calories, which happens to be the same amount of calories that she burns in a given day from exercise, walking, eating, breathing, everything!
-Because she ate the exact same amount of calories as she burned, this is called calorie maintenance.
+Because she ate the exact same amount of calories as she burned, she is at her calorie maintenance.

 Everyone's calorie maintenance will be different.
 For some it might be 1500, while others might be able to eat 3000.